IcedTea: History

 This project was created following Sun's release under open source licenses of its HotSpot Virtual Machine and Java compiler in November 2006, and most of the source code of the class library in May 2007.
-However, parts of the class library, such as font rendering, colour management and sound support, were only provided as proprietary binary plugins.
-This was because the source code for these plugins was copyrighted to third parties, rather than Sun Microsystems.
+However, parts of the class library, such as font rendering, colour management and sound support, were only provided as proprietary binary plug-ins.
+This was because the source code for these plug-ins was copyrighted to third parties, rather than Sun Microsystems.
 The released parts were published under the terms of the GNU General Public License, a free software license.

 Due to these missing components, it was not possible to build OpenJDK only with free software components.
 Sun aimed to negotiate with the license holders to allow this code to be released under a free software license, or failing that, to replace these proprietary elements with alternative implementations.
-With the plugins replaced, the class library would then be completely free.
+With the plug-ins replaced, the class library would then be completely free.
 Sun has continued to use the proprietary code in their certified binary releases.

 Following the announcement, the IcedTea project was started and was formally announced on June 7, 2007, with a build repository provided by the GNU Classpath team.
 The team could not call their software product "OpenJDK" because this is a trademark which was owned by Sun Microsystems.
 They instead decided to use the temporary name "IcedTea".

 On November 5, 2007, Red Hat signed both the Sun Contributor Agreement and the OpenJDK Community Technology Compatibility Kit (TCK) License.
 The press release suggested that this would benefit the IcedTea project.
 Simon Phipps suggested the possibility of IcedTea being hosted on openjdk.java.net, and Mark Reinhold noted that signing the copyright assignment could allow Red Hat to contribute parts of IcedTea to Sun for inclusion in the mainstream JDK.

 Since then, a number of patches from IcedTea have made their way into OpenJDK.